What is a mandala, purposes and how to make a mandala

 Atmosphere for making mandalas

-Since making mandalas is a pleasant activity, why not have a nice music playing at the same time?
+Since making mandalas is a pleasant activity, why not have nice music playing at the same time?
 Listening to relaxing or energetic music can give your mandala great energy and vibration.
 For relaxing music suggestions, see my article: Top 10 relaxing music for work, study, no stress, focus, concentration.

 A mandala is unique